($\mathfrak{S}_p \times \mathfrak{S}_q$)-Invariant Graphical Parking Functions: Two-dimensional -parking functions

 \section{Two-dimensional $\bsy{U}$-parking functions}

 In this section, we briefly review all definitions and associated notation relevant to the 2-dimensional $\bsy{U}$-parking function.
-These higher dimensional generalizations of parking functions were first introduced as combinatorial objects enumerated by the bivariate Gon\v{c}arov polynomials, a special class of interpolating polynomials considered by Khare, Lorentz, and Yan in \cite{KLY14}.
-In the following discussion, assume $p,q \in \mathbb{N}$ are fixed.
+These higher dimensional generalizations of parking functions were first introduced as combinatorial objects enumerated by the multivariate Gon\v{c}arov polynomials, a special class of interpolating polynomials considered by Khare, Lorentz, and Yan in \cite{KLY14} and further explored in \cite{ASY21,LTY17,LY16,SY22}.
+Higher dimensional $\bsy{U}$-parking functions and multivariate Gon\v{c}arov polynomials have applications in probability theory, epidemic models, and insurance risk processes \cite{LePh16,LePh23}.
+In this paper, we restrict ourselves to the 2-dimensional case.